key-networks/ztncui/README.md

 * ztncui requires [ZeroTier One](https://www.zerotier.com/download.shtml) to be installed on the same machine.
 This will run as the network controller to establish ZeroTier networks.

 * ztncui has been developed on a Linux platform and expects the ZT home directory to be in `/var/lib/zerotier-one`.
-It should be easy to modify for other platforms - please feed back if this is required.
-(Edit: it should be easier to run on any platform now using a `.env` file - see below).

 ### Installing
 ##### 1. Clone the repository on a machine running ZeroTier One: